cris6h16/api-rest-spring-boot-100-test-coverage-postgresql-swagger/README.md

 - The user can't modify audit fields.
 - user can only get his profile information
 - we'll return a body if something goes wrong.

-- You can see the used dependencies in the `pom.xml` file

 ### 1.3 Endpoints